UAB vs. Liberty NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UAB has combined with its opponents to put up more than 49.5 points only once this season.
+- UAB and its opponents have scored at least 50 points or more only one time this season.

-- Liberty's games have gone over 49.5 points in only one opportunity this season.
+- Liberty has combined with its opponents to score more than 50 points in one game this season.

+- Saturday's over/under is 10.3 points lower than the two team's combined 60.3 points per game average.

-- The two teams combine to average 60.3 points per game, 10.8 more than the over/under in this contest.
+- The 36.1 combined points per game that these two squads have allowed this season are 13.9 fewer than the 50 total in this contest.

-- This contest's total is 13.4 points more than the 36.1 these two squads combine to surrender per game this season.

-- The Blazers and their opponents have scored an average of 52.2 points per game in 2021, 2.7 more than Saturday's total.
+- Blazers games this season feature an average total of 52.2 points, a number 2.2 points higher than Saturday's over/under.

-- The 49.5-point over/under for this game is 6.8 points below the 56.3 points per game average total in Flames games this season.
+- The 56.3 PPG average total in Flames games this season is 6.3 points more than this game's over/under.

 UAB Stats and Trends

-- UAB has two wins against the spread in four games this season.

-- This season, the Blazers won ATS in their only game as a favorite of 1.5 points or more.

-- UAB's games this year have gone over the total in one out of three opportunities (33.3%).
+- UAB's games this year have hit the over on one of three set point totals (33.3%).

-- UAB is 2-0 against the spread and 3-0 overall this season when the team puts up more than 15.3 points.
+- UAB is 2-0 against the spread and 3-0 overall in games when it records more than 15.3 points.

-- UAB is 2-0 against the spread and 3-0 overall when the team picks up over 251.8 yards.
+- In games that UAB totals over 251.8 yards, the team is 2-0 against the spread and 3-0 overall.

-- The Blazers have turned the ball over five more times (7 total) than the Flames have forced a turnover (2) this season.
+- This year, the Blazers have turned the ball over seven times, five more than the Flames' takeaways (2).

 - Find the latest spread and moneyline odds for UAB at SISportsbook.